pauligarcia8/The-Complete-Guide/react-course-projects/Section_12/README.md

 ~~~

 To use only one key to trigger the re render of a component we separate the answer list and the shuffle logic to a new component called Answers, then we create a Question component that renders the QuestionTimer and the Answers components and from the Quiz.jsx component we send the information needed as props and use here the key prop.

+### Summary component
+One last component was created in order to show the user how it went on answering the question.
+Summary component receives a prop that is the array of answer created on Quiz.jsx component, with this information we render the proper values.
+Also some calculations are madre here to show the percetage of wrong, correct or skiped answers.